jcliby/reactnd-mobile-flashcards/README.md

 ![iOS Create Card gif](https://media.giphy.com/media/cP4xZr2HWaHsHPecLE/giphy.gif)

 The Quiz view starts with a question from the selected deck.
-The question is displayed— tapping the background will toggle on/off the answer.
+The question is displayed— **tapping the background will toggle on/off the answer**.
 Buttons are included to allow the student to mark their guess as 'Correct' or 'Incorrect' as well as track progress.
 When the last question is answered, a score is displayed.
 Users can with restart the quiz or 'swipe' to naigate back to the deck view.